theelims/ESP32-sveltekit/docs/structure.md

 ### Login Page

 `login.svelte` is a component showing the login screen, when the security features are enabled.
-By default is shows the app's logo and the login prompt.
+By default it shows the app's logo and the login prompt.
 Change it as you need it.

 ### Status Bar